wagiminator/AVR-Programmer/USBasp_SMD/readme.md

 # USBasp (ATmega8 SMD)
-USBasp - USB ISP/TPI programmer stick for Atmel AVR microcontrollers with 5V and 3.3V target voltage based on the design by Thomas Fischl.
-More information can be found at https://www.fischl.de/usbasp/.
-Windows users may need to install a driver.
-Of course this is not necessary for linux and mac users.
-Close SELFPROG and TGTPWR jumper when uploading firmware.
-If you are burning a fresh microcontroller, close the Slow Serial Clock jumper (SLOWCLK) since they are factory programmed for internal 1MHz oscillator.
-This is not necessary if the improved firmware by nerdralph (https://github.com/nerdralph/usbasp) is used.
-Close Taget Power jumper (TGTPWR) to power target device from the USBasp.
+The USBasp is a versatile USB ISP/TPI programmer stick designed for Atmel AVR microcontrollers with selectable target voltage of 5V and 3.3V.
+It is based on the design by Thomas Fischl and is an easy-to-use tool that enables you to program your microcontroller projects with ease.
+You can find more information about the USBasp at https://www.fischl.de/usbasp/.
+Windows users may need to install a driver in order to use the USBasp, however, linux and mac users can use it without any additional setup.

+If you are flashing a fresh microcontroller, it is important to close the Slow Serial Clock jumper (SLOWCLK) as these microcontrollers are factory programmed for an internal 1MHz oscillator.
+However, if you use the improved firmware by nerdralph (https://github.com/nerdralph/usbasp), this step is not necessary.
+To power your target device from the USBasp, simply close the Target Power jumper (TGTPWR).
+When uploading firmware to the USBasp itself, it is necessary to close the SELFPROG and TGTPWR jumpers.

 |Jumper|Function|
 |:-|:-|